Competition and Markets Authority investigation

 BVA manifesto

 The CMA has acknowledged that urgent reform of the outdated Veterinary Surgeons Act is needed and regulation of vet practices should be introduced, a change BVA has consistently campaigned for.
-We hope the CMA’s market investigation will further interrogate the need for reform, and support our calls for cross-party support, including action and inclusion in party political manifestos as we head towards a General Election.
+We hope the CMA’s market investigation will further interrogate the need for reform, and support our calls for cross-party support and action.

 Read our full manifesto